Tool and Usage

 Usage and audience

-cipherscan is commonly used during information gathering, security assessment, system hardening, or web application analysis.
+cipherscan is commonly used for information gathering, security assessment, system hardening, or web application analysis.
 Target users for this tool are auditors, pentesters, security professionals, and system administrators.

 - cipherscan is written in Python, shell script